MaryamZi/b7a-grpc-nats/README.md

 # b7a-grpc-nats

-This project consists of the initial attempt to write https://medium .com/@shijuvar/building-microservices-with-event-sourcing-cqrs-in-go-using-grpc-nats-streaming-and-cockroachdb -983f650452aa in Ballerina.
+This project consists of the initial attempt to write a part of https://medium.com/@shijuvar/building-microservices-with-event-sourcing-cqrs-in-go-using-grpc-nats-streaming-and-cockroachdb-983f650452aa in Ballerina.

 ### How to run